Just Across the Street

 Just Across the Street is a 1952 American comedy film directed by Joseph Pevney and starring Ann Sheridan, John Lund and Cecil Kellaway.
-It was made and distributed by Universal Pictures.
+It was produced and distributed by Universal Pictures.

 Plot

-Henrietta applies for a job as a social secretary for the wealthy Medford family, and while at their residence is mistaken for the spoiled daughter of the house by a young plumber.
-Rejected for a job at the house, she instead is employed as secretary by Fred the plumber who still thinks she is a rich girl, but believes she wants to do something useful in this life.
-As she is attracted by Fred, Henrietta keeps up this façade, even to the point of letting him drive her home to the wealthy section of town, only to then catch the bus to her real home.
-Further complications ensue when both Mr. Medford and his wife believe that the other is having a secret affair with Henrietta and Fred, respectively.
+Henrietta Smith applies for a job as a social secretary for the wealthy Medford family and is mistaken for the spoiled daughter of the house by young plumber Fred Newcombe.
+Although Fred thinks that she is wealthy, he hires Henrietta as his secretary, believing that she needs to prove useful.
+Henrietta maintains the ruse, even allowing Fred to drive her to the wealthy section of town and then catching a bus to her real home.
+Mr. Medford suspects that his wife is having a secret affair with Fred, and Mrs. Medford harbors a similar suspicion about her husband and Henrietta.